Do You Love To DIY? Click Here!

 People tend to overthink this part of the task.

-There are many expensive and elaborate ways to do it, but they're unnecessary.
+There are many expensive and elaborate ways to hide a pile of papers, but they're unnecessary.

 If you are going to invest in an organizational system that you have to save up for or takes hours to set up, you are never going to do it.